Stripe Webhook

 }

-// Add update-only side effects here:
+// Add update-only side effects here.
+For business-transition side effects,

 return res;